-A high school student who qualifies as “stealth” is doing his or her own research into colleges or universities, and doesn’t want to be contacted directly.
+A high school student who qualifies as “stealth” is doing his or her own research into colleges or universities.
+They’re avoiding direct contact.

-- The consumer need to research more sources of information before talking to anyone is rising dramatically – 5.4 sources on average in 2010, and 10.6 sources in 2011.
+- The consumer need to research more sources of information before talking to anyone is rising dramatically – 5.4 sources on average in 2010, and more than 16 sources in 2012.
 Students are big consumers, of course.

 Perhaps a friend or family member made a recommendation.
 Or the student is looking for schools close by.
 Whatever the trigger, he or she is likely to start their search online.